 ‘Just stop it, Sorchal!
 What’s done is done.’

 Across the clearing, a couple of clansmen looked up from their gear at the sound of Masen’s raised voice.
-He glared at them until they remembered what they were supposed to be doing, and went back to doing it.
+He glared at them until they remembered what they were supposed to be doing.
 Before long, the rest of the camp was yawning and scratching themselves awake and pointedly not looking his way.

 Sorchal, though, was still staring at him.
 Masen took another gulp of his tea and swallowed it slow to give his temper a chance to cool.

 ‘Look,’ he said at last.
 ‘I know Gair’s your friend and you want to defend him, but Tanith was like a daughter to me.
 Now she’s dead.
 I’m having a hard time forgiving him for that.’
 He stood up, hurling the dregs from his cup into the underbrush.
 ‘Come on.
 The only way we’ll find anything around here is if we keep looking.’